Italian Gothic architecture: Early Italian Gothic (13th century)

 The Gothic style was first introduced into Italy in the 12th century by monks of the Cistercian and Franciscan Orders.
-The Cistercian order was founded in France in 1098 as a breakaway from the Benedictine Order, which the Cistercians considered too lax.
-The Cistercians were determined to follow more strictly the Rule of Saint Benedict.
-They built austere churches, first in the Romanesque style and then with Gothic features, but with a complete absence of decoration.
+The Cistercian Order was founded in France in 1098 as a breakaway from the Benedictine Order, which the Cistercians considered too lax.
+The Cistercians were determined on a stricter following of the Rule of Saint Benedict.
+They built austere churches, first in the Romanesque style and then with Gothic features but with a complete absence of decoration.
 The Cistercians banned any form of art, sculpture, or stained glass.
 Bell towers were absent or very simple.
-Nothing was permitted that did not have an essential practical purpose.
-These churches were usually far from the centre of cities.
-The first Gothic structures in Italy were the Cistercian churches of Fossanova Abbey and Casamari Abbey, built on the model of the Cistercian churches in the Duchy of Burgundy, particularly the original Cistercian church, Citeaux Abbey.
-Casamari was originally built as a Benedictine church, but was rebuilt entirely to meet the standards of simplicity and austerity of the Cistercians.
+Nothing was permitted unless it had an essential practical purpose.
+Churches were usually far from the centre of cities.

+The first Gothic structures in Italy were the Cistercian churches of Fossanova Abbey and Casamari Abbey, which were built on the model of the Cistercian churches in the Duchy of Burgundy, particularly the original Cistercian church, Citeaux Abbey.
+Casamari was originally built as a Benedictine church but was rebuilt entirely to meet the standards of simplicity and austerity of the Cistercians.
 The Cistercians built several churches throughout the Italian Peninsula, mostly in the countryside.
-They went as far as Sicily, where they constructed the unfinished basilica of Morpurgo near Lentini in the Province of Syracuse, begun in 1225.
+They went as far as Sicily, where they constructed the unfinished basilica of Murgo near Lentini in the Province of Syracuse, begun in 1225.

 The spread of the French style of Gothic introduced by the Cistercians was resisted by the hierarchy of the Catholic Church in Rome, which preferred a return to the earlier style of architecture under Constantine the Great and of the Byzantine Empire.
 The first Gothic church in Rome, Santa Maria sopra Minerva, a Dominican church, was a copy of Santa Maria Novella in Florence, and was not begun until 1280.